InverseCrafter: Efficient Video ReCapture as a Latent Domain Inverse Problem: InverseCrafter

-where $\odot$ denotes the element-wise product and $N = FHW$ is the pixel space resolution, and $\vm$ refers to a binary mask indicating the occlusion from the 3D warping process.
+where $\odot$ denotes the element-wise product and $N = FHW$ is the pixel space resolution, and $\vm$ refers to a mask that represents the visiblity induced by the 3D warping process.
+This defines the pixel-space \textit{forward operator}.

-Recent video diffusion models~\cite{yang2024cogvideox, wan2025wanopenadvancedlargescale} introduce 3D VAEs that perform spatiotemporal compression, creating the need to reformulate the pixel-domain forward model in \eqref{eq:ip_pixel_space} in the latent domain.
-These architectures map pixel resolutions $(F, H, W)$ to latent resolutions $(f, h, w)$, where spatial dimensions are reduced by a factor of 8, similar to image VAEs, and the temporal dimension is commonly compressed by a factor of 4.
-Inference-time image inpainting methods for latent diffusion models~\cite{kim2024dreamsampler, kim2023regularization} typically construct latent masks by projecting pixel-space masks into the latent space via an $8\times$ downsampling with nearest-neighbor interpolation.
-However, the additional temporal compression in video models necessitates special consideration beyond these image-based techniques.
+Recent VDMs~\cite{yang2024cogvideox, wan2025wanopenadvancedlargescale} introduce 3D VAEs that perform spatio-temporal compression, creating the need to reformulate the pixel-domain forward model in \eqref{eq:ip_pixel_space} in the latent domain to preserve operator equivalence between the pixel and latent domains, enabling efficient inverse problem solving in the latent space.
+Image inpainting inverse solvers for LDMs~\cite{kim2024dreamsampler, kim2023regularization} typically construct latent masks by projecting pixel-space masks into the latent space via nearest-neighbor downsampling.
+This approximation is an ad-hoc adaptation for the LDM, originating from pixel-space diffusion inverse solvers.
+However, naive downsampling only loosely approximates the true degradation operator.
+The additional temporal compression in video models further exacerbates this mismatch, motivating a more principled treatment beyond these image-based approaches.